About

 Our designs reflect a holistic understanding of the relationship between buildings, people, and the environment.

-ZGF is an industry leader in sustainable and regenerative design.
-We embraced sustainable design as a core value long before “green” or “LEED” became common phrases.
-As stewards of the built environment, our applied research and learnings over the past 70 years allow us to invent new approaches that address urgent climate challenges in complex building types including laboratories, hospitals, learning spaces at colleges and universities, and corporate headquarters.
+As industry leaders in sustainable and regenerative design, ZGF has embraced sustainable design as a core value since our inception.
+As stewards of the built environment, our applied research and learnings allow us to invent new approaches that address urgent climate challenges in complex building types including laboratories, hospitals, learning spaces at colleges and universities, and corporate headquarters.
+Urban planning has always had a strong influence on our work—we design buildings and cities that harness the opportunities of a carbon neutral future.
+We strengthen our clients’ ESG (Environmental, Social, and Governance) goals with design solutions that embody their mission, vision, and values.

 Using our proprietary Carbon LCA tool, ZGF has reduced by 20% the embodied carbon of the concrete mix on Amazon's new headquarters at Metropolitan Park in Arlington, Virginia.